Cloth diapers vs. disposables…one of the many decisions you have to make as an expecting parent.

-Which leads me to the next most popular excuse: “I don’t want poop in my washing machine”.
+This leads me to the next most popular excuse: “I don’t want poop in my washing machine”.

-Well, you might not know this but breastfed baby poop is completely water soluble.
+Well, you might not know this but breastfed baby poop is completely water-soluble.
 So for the first 5 – 6 months of your baby’s life, putting poop-stained diapers in the wash is hardly an issue because everything literally washes away (minus stains of course).

 And when babies start eating solids (think fiber), you’ll want to pay more attention to Step 2 above.
 But honestly, washing machines can easily handle all of the non-digestible food material that your baby passes.

-Plus, know that you’re helping world sanitation by NOT contributing to the 84 million pounds of baby poop that makes it’s way into landfills (and subsequently our drinking water) by hitchhiking on dirty disposable diapers.
+Plus, know that you’re helping world sanitation by NOT contributing to the 84 million pounds of baby poop that makes its way into landfills (and subsequently our drinking water) by hitchhiking on dirty disposable diapers.

-That’s because your washing machine’s wastewater ends up at the SAME treatment facility as your toilet water.
+That’s because your washing machine’s wastewater ends up at the same treatment facility as your toilet water.

-There’s no two ways about it—cloth diapers are way more environmentally responsible (but see #3 for all the gory deets).
+There are no two ways about it—cloth diapers are way more environmentally responsible (but see #3 for all the gory deets).